MalteJ/docker/docs/sources/articles/networking.md

 As you can see the Docker container will get a link-local address with the network prefix `/64` (here: `fe80::42:acff:fe11:2/64`) and a global IPv6 (here:
  `2a00:1450::1/64`).
-The container will create connections to addresses outside of the `2a00:1450::/64` network via the link-local gateway `fe80::1` - the bridge that was created before by setting the `--ipv6` flag when executing the Docker daemon.
+The container will create connections to addresses outside of the `2a00:1450::/64` network via the link-local gateway `fe80::1`.
+The bridge was created by setting the `--ipv6` flag when executing the Docker daemon.

 ## Customizing docker0